WeissFi/weissfi-docs/docs/borrow.md

 ## Liquidation Price

-**Definition**: The SUI price at which your collateral is no longer sufficient to cover your borrowed WEIS.
+**Definition**: The SUI price at which your collateral is no longer sufficient to cover your borrowed DORI.

 $$
 \text{Liquidation Price} = \frac{\text{Borrowed Amount} \times 1.19}{\text{Collateral Deposited}}